mads-hartmann/align.tmbundle/README.md

 assignments it will align all sorts of things.

 This is a work in progress and I've published this bundle so people can give it a try.
-In the long term this will get merged into TextMate.
+In the long term I hope this will get merged into TextMate.

 ## Installation

+    gem install json
     cd ~/Library/Application\ Support/Avian/Bundles
     git clone https://github.com/mads379/align.tmbundle.git